How to get anything you want in life – pretty bold statement in that headline, right? Well, I think I can back it up.

 But when you do that, and you don’t also up your time in the gym and healthy eating during meals where you aren’t going out – your body will start to hate you for it…and it will show.

-I told my fitness coach Mike awhile back, that the reason I want to get in better shape and create more healthy habits is because I know with 100% certainty, that mastering that part of my life is the very best thing I can do to grow my business.
+I told a friend awhile back that the reason I want to get in better shape and create more healthy habits is because I know with 100% certainty, that mastering that part of my life is the very best thing I can do to grow my business.

 Not much more to it than that.
 It’s been said that you are the sum of all of the books you’ve read, and I believe there’s a lot of truth in that.